adam-beckett-1999/HA-Rounded-Dashboard/README.md

 ---

 ### 'More information' button card:
-This card is a simple button that can be used to show more-info about an entity or to link to a subview.
+Can be used to show more-info about an entity or to link to a subview.
 I mostly use these buttons as navigation to a subview containing a full list of entities.

 The below example is configured to go to a hidden subview of the dashboard containing all my smart-lights.